Adaptive reduced tempering For Bayesian inverse problems and rare event simulation

-In the above, the quantity $Z^\ast_\beta \eqdef \mref( e^{\beta \Score} ) $ denotes the associated unknown normalization which typically must also be computed by the Monte Carlo procedure, $\mref$ denotes a given, easily simulable, reference probability distribution over a state space $\Space$, and $ \Score:\Space \to \R, $ denotes a given yet expensive to compute real-valued {\it score} function.
+In the above, the quantity $Z^\ast_\beta \eqdef \mref( e^{\beta \Score} )$ denotes the associated unknown normalization which typically must also be computed by the Monte Carlo procedure. $\mref$ denotes a given, easily simulable, reference probability distribution over a state space $\Space$, and $\Score:\Space \to \mathbb{R}$ is a given but expensive-to-compute real-valued \textit{score} function.

-The following two contexts will be used as the main motivations.
-In both cases, the score function is of the form
+Two motivating contexts are considered, where the score function takes the form:

+where $\mathrm{score}$ is an easily computable function of physical interest depending on some additional parameters (like observed data), and $\Psi^\ast(x)$ is the outcome of a numerical computation of a complex physical system parametrized by the variable $x \in \Space$.